Website clutter is real and can affect how your visitors interact (or not) with your website.

 3. Too much visual noise

 When we think of visuals, we, for the most part, think of pictures and graphics.
-But visual design, including visual clutter, also can encompass colors and fonts and other visual elements.
+But visual design, including visual clutter, can also encompass colors, fonts, and other visual elements.

-The first step to making a visually clean or appealing website is to make sure that there is cohesion in your style and your brand.
-Because this is what first catches the eye and our brains are sense-making machines.
+The first step to making a visually clean or appealing website is to ensure cohesion in your style and brand.
+Because this is what first catches the eye, and our brains are sense-making machines.

 And remember, a picture tells 1000 words, but a wrong picture won’t enhance your message, and multiple images may confuse your message.
-So you want to use your images sparingly to make sure that they are adding to the story and not distracting from it.
+So you want to use your images sparingly to ensure that they add to the story and not distract from it.

-A study conducted by Adobe found that more than 66% of website users judge a website on their graphics quality within the first 15 minutes of landing on the homepage.
+A study conducted by Adobe found that more than 66% of website users judge a website on its graphics quality within the first 15 minutes of landing on the homepage.

 And finally, you have whitespace; whitespace is an undervalued commodity.
 It’s the breathing room on your website.
 Whitespace is like a welcome break in your busy day.
 It allows you to take a moment to focus on what’s important.

 And remember, the mobile does not give you a lot of visual room.
-So don’t stuff it up with images or videos or other visual clutter.
+So don’t stuff it up with images, videos, or other visual clutter.
 Besides it being busy and noisy, images take up a lot of bandwidth, so you want to remember that for your mobile visitors.